IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Abstract

 \section{Abstract}

 Planning paths that maximize information gain for robotic platforms has wide-ranging applications and significant potential impact.
 To effectively adapt to real-time data collection, informative path planning must be computed online and be responsive to new observations.
-In this work, we present \PlannerName, an incremental and adaptive sampling-based informative path planner designed for real-time onboard execution.
+In this work, we present \PlannerNameSpaced (Incremental and Adaptive Tree-based Information Gathering Using Informed Sampling), which is an incremental and adaptive sampling-based informative path planner designed for real-time onboard execution.
 Our approach leverages past planning efforts through incremental refinement while continuously adapting to updated belief maps.
 We additionally present detailed implementation and optimization insights to facilitate real-world deployment, along with an array of reward functions tailored to specific missions and behaviors.
 Extensive simulation results demonstrate \PlannerNameSpaced generates higher-quality paths compared to baseline methods.
-We validate our planner on two distinct hardware platforms: a hexarotor UAV and a fixed-wing UAV, each having different motion models and configuration spaces.
-Our results show up to a 41\% improvement in information gain compared to baseline methods, highlighting the planner's potential for deployment in real-world applications.
-Project website and video at \href{https://ia-tigris.github.io}{ia-tigris.github.io}.
+We validate our planner on two distinct hardware platforms: a hexarotor unmanned aerial vehicle (UAV) and a fixed-wing UAV, each having different motion models and configuration spaces.
+Our results show up to a 38\% improvement in information gain compared to baseline methods, highlighting the planner's potential for deployment in real-world applications.
+Project website: \href{https://ia-tigris.github.io}{ia-tigris.github.io}.